 Yuasa is also a big name in the industry with powerful flagships of motorcycle batteries.
 The Yuasa YTX20L battery is one of the powerful batteries I fell in love with.
 What caught my attention?

-Well, not only was I caught by the fact that it is a reputable brand, but also the considerable features such as the 270 CCA and powerful 12 volts.
+Well, not only was I caught by the fact that it is a reputable brand, but also the considerable features such as the 270 CCA.

-The 270 CCA surely lacks behind compared with the preceding Throttle X model I reviewed.
+The 270 cold-cranking amps surely lack behind compared with the preceding Throttle X model I reviewed.
 Nonetheless, it is still powerful enough to improve the motorcycles that take long to start or suffer in unfavorable climatic conditions.

 Also noteworthy with this Yuasa battery is that it is maintenance proof.
 You don’t have to worry about topping it with distilled water.
 It comes with a sealed and spill-proof design, which I find convenient and also reasonable considering the AGM technology the battery has.
 The acid is absorbed, so it won’t leak no matter the position you put the battery.

-The battery noticeably performs better than the standard lead-acid batteries.
+The YUASA YTX-20L noticeably performs better than the standard lead-acid batteries.
 It contains the advanced lead-calcium technology that holds gravity 3 times more than the standard ones.

 Should it give you problems post-purchase, the manufacturer provides you a one year warranty.
 Reiterating again, please make sure you check the physical dimensions before making a purchase to ascertain compatibility.